nightscribe/night-land-website/README.md

 Files with the suffix .kra in the image folder are Krita files.
 They're not the versions we deploy in the website: rather, they're the layered versions I used to make some of the flat webp and png files.
 They're included because not having the layered versions limits what a future maintainer could do with the images.

-Krita is free and open source.
-I highly recommend Rakurri's brushes as essential additions if you're going to use it for digital painting.